magish2112/pq_lib/symbios-mvp/LIMITATIONS.md

 ## 🏗️ Architecture Limitations

 ### Consensus Limitations
+- ❌ **No Real BFT Implementation**: Only basic concepts, not production BFT protocol
-- ⚠️ **Limited Byzantine Fault Tolerance**: Basic equivocation detection added, not full BFT
+- ❌ **No Byzantine Fault Tolerance**: Research prototype without formal verification
 - ❌ **No Economic Incentives**: No staking rewards, slashing, or tokenomics
 - ❌ **No Finality Proofs**: No cryptographic proofs of finality
-- ✅ **View Synchronization**: Basic view-change handling with timeout detection
+- ⚠️ **Basic View Changes**: Simple timeout-based view changes, not robust
-- ❌ **No Leader Election**: Fixed leader rotation, no dynamic election
+- ❌ **No Leader Election**: Fixed rotation, no dynamic election or stake weighting

 ### Smart Contract Limitations
 - ❌ **No Virtual Machine**: No EVM or WASM execution environment